Monday, May 29, 2017

 Alien: Covenant takes a torch to all of that by turning the alien, presumably in its first and least perfected generation, into a risible sex machine capable of reproducing at hyper-speed.
 The film presents at least two types of alien generation, one through black goo infection, the other through the traditional method, and somehow makes a mockery of both.
 Laying aside the writers’ total disregard for how the black goo works in Prometheus, it takes 2-3 minutes of film time for people who contract the goo to start displaying symptoms of deathly illness and 9-10.5 minutes for the albinomorrphs to burst from them.
 Later, when David lures the captain to the eggs he’s somehow created without a queen, it takes approximately 2 minutes and 30 seconds of film time between the facehugger springing on him and the alien pushing out of his chest.
 Overall, then, in movie-minutes the monsters of Covenant take anywhere from half to a tenth of the time to materialize as those in Scott’s original, Alien 3, or Resurrection.

 This isn’t just an illusion caused by editing, though, as a second facehugger later attacks another human and finishes its work in 14 real-time seconds.
-Hence we can deduce by Covenant that the facehugger in Alien had either regressed substantially, liked to take its time, or suffered from erectile dysfunction, none of which are options I am willing to entertain.
+Hence we can deduce by Covenant that the facehugger in Alien either had regressed substantially, liked to take its time, or suffered from erectile dysfunction, none of which are options I am willing to entertain.
 This second victim, however, doesn’t explode until several hours later, after they’ve returned to the main ship.
 In other words, even if one is able to pardon Covenant for breaking continuity with the other films, one still must overlook how carelessly it shatters continuity with itself.

 But the alien’s problems don’t stop at biological technicalities.
 On a more fundamental level, Scott has fallen out of touch with what made his monster so monstrous.
 Alien, it’s no mystery, is teeming with sexual overtones, uncomfortable forced perspective, and implications of rape.
 Being a parasitical hybrid, the xenomorph endures on a different level than other movie monsters because it represents the most savage and predatory things man is capable of committing.
 The more I rewatch the film’s most controversial scene, the more convinced I get that Veronica Cartwright’s hyperventilating gasps are meant to evoke more than simply death, especially taking into account the shot of her dangling, bare feet.
 Nor is Ripley undressing meant to be a bit of exploitive pleasure; rather, it’s a projection of the carnal thoughts rushing through the head of the alien, which seems to be spying on her from the darkness.